wintersys-projects/adt-build-machine-scripts.orig/doco/AgileToolkitDeployment/DeployingDBaaS.md

   machine-size =  vultr-dbaas-hobbyist-cc-1-25-1 vultr-dbaas-startup-cc-1-55-2 vultr-dbaas-business-cc-1-55-2 vultr-dbaas-premium-cc-1-55-2 vultr-dbaas-startup-cc-2-80-4 vultr-dbaas-business-cc-2-80-4 vultr-dbaas-premium-cc-2-80-4 vultr-dbaas-startup-cc-4-160-8 vultr-dbaas-business-cc-4-160-8 vultr-dbaas-premium-cc-4-160-8

-  Once the managed database is provisioned set its "trusted ip" addresses to "192.168.%.%" through the GUI system so that it can only be connected to through private ip addresses.
+  Once the managed database is provisioned set its "trusted sources" addresses to "192.168.0.0/16" through the GUI system so that it can only be connected to through private ip addresses.